matn7/Google-Platform-Notes/gcp/GoogleCloud.md

     - You can set up a webhook that is invoked automatically after each commit to a Git repository.
     - External and internal clients can make direct HTTP calls to invoke microservices that are deployed as cloud functions.
 - For lightweight extract, transform, load or ETL operations:
-    - File is uploaded to Cloud Storage, a cloud function can be triggered to transform and upload the contents to a database.
+    - File uploaded to Cloud Storage, a cloud function can be triggered to transform and upload the contents to a database.
 - Process IoT streaming data or other application messages that are published to a pub/sub topic.